DePaul University College of LAS > Centers & Institutes > The Women's Center > About > Meet our Staff

 When not working you can find me making films, doing any kind of crafty project, reading speculative fiction, watching some new show on Netflix, or hanging out with my partner.

+My name is Kiana Lewis (she/her).
 I am a senior in the Women’s and Gender Studies and Sociology program!
-I love learning more about astrology (Sun Libra here), cooking for others and myself, listening to Sza for all moods, lighting candles, dancing, yoga, and have a newfound love of boxing.
-My interests of study include Black feminism, intersectionality, queerness, and critical mixed race studies.
-Pronouns: She/Her.
+I love learning about astrology, cooking for others and myself, listening to Sza for all moods, lighting candles, dancing, and yoga.
+I am a queer Black feminist and my work centers those whose voices have been historically silenced.
+My interests of study include Black feminism, Intersectionality, Queer Theory, and Critical Mixed Race Studies, and youth work.

 Please come in the Women’s Center to chill, chat with us, or check out our resources!